vandium-io/vandium-node/README.md

 }
 ```

-Regex expressitions can be used:
+Regex expressions can be used:

 ```js
 {